Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 ```rust
 type ChessBoard = HashSet<(u32,u32)>;
 ```
-But Enums and Structs are the two go-to ways to actually create custom made data-types.
+But enums and structs are the two go-to ways to actually create custom made data-types.
-Structs are basically a way to create a compound
+Structs are basically a way to create a compound data structure.

 #### Question 5
 Look carefully at the following code